zeranecatamco/Student-Webpages/5th-period/alice-d/README.md

 # Alice D
 ## About Me!
 - Hello!
 My name is Alice Dazo and I am a full time Student at Mount Eden Highschool.
 I am a senior who has taken an interest in the subject Compsci, and here are some of my projects and what I have learn throughout the years!
-## About My Project!
+## About My Project and What I have Learned!
 - This is my third version of my personal website that includes with my previous projects that I have done this year.
+I've learn a lot about technologies and how to use different kinds of progamming languages, such as css and html.
+I have also learn all of the basic functionality of css; such things as loops, arrays, intergers, etc. I've manage to create multiple games and apps while using html most of the time with a group or by myself.
 ## What does my Website Includes?:
 - It includes a home page!
 - About me page!